nash226/quorum/README.md

-`answerGroups` array with per-answer summaries and grouped claims for workflow automation. `--summary-csv-out` writes one row per imported answer group with reviewed, pending, overridden, final verdict counts, and the original exported answer-level fail-policy context for queue routing.
+`answerGroups` array with per-answer summaries and grouped claims for workflow automation. `--summary-csv-out` writes one row per imported answer group with reviewed, pending, overridden, final verdict counts, and the original exported answer-level fail-policy context plus grouped source titles, trust levels, and update dates for queue routing and audit handoff.
 `import-review --fail-on` evaluates those final verdicts after reviewer overrides, so teams can block publication on unresolved reviewed outcomes, and the text, Markdown, and HTML import reports surface whether each answer matched